-A series of six papers on the coloured gemstone and jewellery industry.
+A series of expert papers to demystify and share knowledge on the coloured gemstone industry.

 More coloured gemstones are being bought than ever before, along with growing demand for greater clarity about how they are valued and their attributes disclosed.
 How is and should the industry adapt to shifting expectations for product stewardship and accountability?